E-commerce businesses around the globe, listen up! Major changes are coming to EU VAT in the middle of 2021. On 1 July, to be exact.

 Essentially, the EU tax rules for B2C e-commerce sellers — and the marketplaces they use — will undergo a three-part overhaul.
 The policy package includes the following changes:

-- A new VAT Mini One-Stop Shop (MOSS) for physical goods.
+- A new VAT One-Stop Shop (OSS) for physical goods.
 Yay, simplification for EU businesses!

 - Ending the VAT exemption for “low-value imports” (anything less than €150!) with a new Import One-Stop Shop (IOSS) return system.
 Well, a bit annoying for non-EU businesses, to be honest!